What are your expectations of Starbucks?

-On one hand, God doesn’t do what we expect him to do; on the other, we blame him for things he didn’t do.
-Here are few examples:
+On the one hand, God doesn’t do what we expect him to do; on the other, we blame him for things he didn’t do.
+Here are a few examples:

 1. God allows suffering.

-A few years ago a rabbi wrote a popular book on this issue.
-His expectation was that if God was good, and if he was powerful enough, he would eradicate suffering without delay.
+A few years ago, a rabbi wrote a popular book on this issue.
+He expected that if God was good, and if he was powerful enough, he would eradicate suffering without delay.
 So either God isn’t good, or he isn’t powerful enough.